Waqasii/SMS/readme.md

-This is Complete Project For School Management System It contain 3 Modules Admin,Teacher and Student First Create Database and then migrate table queries Manually add one admin to login once Then Add new teacher and student from Menu to explore website.
-For Any Query you can email me at: waqas1998886@gmail.com
+<h1>This is Complete Project For School Management System It contain 3 Modules Admin,Teacher and Student First Create Database and then migrate table queries Manually add one admin to login once Then Add new teacher and student from Menu to explore website.
+For Any Query you can email me at: waqas1998886@gmail.com</h1>

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>